kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

   not required).
 - A passion for making complex technical concepts understandable and accessible.

-Prior experience in technical writing or documentation review in any open-source project will be beneficial but not mandatory.
+Prior experience in technical writing or documentation review in any open source project will be beneficial but not mandatory.

 ## How to get started